-115 MEUR into energy projects, Agrocor Energy company plans3.
-July 2012. / SEE Energy News
+115 MEUR into energy projects, Agrocor Energy company plans, SEE Energy News

 Experiences of foreign investors in Balkan energy markets are different, private investors are seeking suitable and competitive market knowing that the region has potential to be explored.
 Still being potential the market is also emerging, some investor friendly environment is yet to be improved.
 Securum equity entered Serbia with its One GWH project of solar energy plant and Agrocor Energy in Croatia turning to biogas energy.

 Brodosplit company will enter the realization of electricity production and trading, stated Zeljko Bezjak from DIV company on energy conference Arena 2012 in Croatia.